WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Clients can move a call from one client instance to another easily.
 No commands are required.
-The client simply ends the in-progress transactions for signaling and media, and then reinitiates them to the existing call URI from whatever server is to take over.
+The client simply ends the in-progress transactions for signalling and media, and then reinitiates them to the existing call URI from whatever server is to take over.
 Note that the client MUST do this within 5s or the server will end the call.